theRedKh/thinkbox-notes/README.md

 ## ☁️ Updates:
  - version 0.1.0: First working prototype, basic notes, minimal styling - Made only in HTML/CSS/JS
+ - version 0.2.0:
- - version 0.2.0: Second working prototype:
+    - Second working prototype:
+        - Restyled interface
         - text notes with some styling (bold, italics, bullet pts etc)
         - categorize notes into folders
         - favorite notes
+        - Sage themed buttons
         - **Successful ENCRYPTION, password based**

 ## 📦 How to run and use it
 `This project is currently under development`